Akhi1Codes/gantt/README.md

 [ERPNext](https://erpnext.com/) uses Frappe Gantt.

 ### Key Features
-- **Advanced Label System**: Display task metadata in a resizable side panel with dropdown editing and column filtering
+- **Advanced Label System**: Display task metadata in a resizable side panel column filtering.
 - **Enhanced View Modes**: Improved view mode switching that maintains focus on current date across different time scales
 - **Customizable Views**: customize the timeline based on various time periods - day, hour, or year, you have it.
 You can also create your own views.
 - **Ignore Periods**: exclude weekends and other holidays from your tasks' progress calculation.